HimanshuMishra123/istio-guide/Admission controller-self.md

 ## Admission Controllers

 Admission controllers in Kubernetes enforce policies on objects during their creation or modification.
 They intercept requests to the Kubernetes API server before objects are persisted and can modify or deny requests based on predefined rules.
-There are 30+ default Admission controllers comes with the Kubernetes cluster.
+There are 30+ Built-in Admission controllers comes with the Kubernetes.
+These are compiled into the Kubernetes API server .
 Some are enabled and some you have to enable.
+Examples include NamespaceLifecycle, LimitRanger, ResourceQuota, and PodSecurityPolicy.

 ![alt text](<Service Mesh explained in 60 minutes _ Istio mTLS and Canary Demo _ Complete beginner level guide 55-38 screenshot.png>)